panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 methods available on the function object.

-The first argument of `myFunc.call(thisArg)` and `myFunc.apply(thisArg)` allows to specify the context of the method invocation.
+The first argument of `myFunc.call(thisArg)` and `myFunc.apply(thisArg)` is the context (the value of `this`) of the indirect invocation.
 In other words, you can manually indicate what value `this` is going to have inside the function.

 For example, let's define `greet()` as a regular function, and an object `aliens` having a `who` property: